-Apple HomeKit wants to unify your smart home, putting your iPhones and iPads in control of everything from smart thermostats to connected lightbulbs and more.
-It's the tech in the background that lets all of your gadgets talk to each other.
+Apple HomeKit wants to unify your smart home, putting your iPhones, iPads and Siri in control of everything from smart thermostats to connected lightbulbs and more.
+It's the tech in the background that lets all of your gadgets talk to each other and everything is controlled in one place: Home, a dedicated app that arrived with iOS 10, making it easier than ever to get started.

 Essential reading: Apple HomeKit essential guide

-If you're an existing Apple user who wants to buy into the HomeKit smart home revolution then it can be a little hard to find which companies have opted in, and which have not.
-HomeKit enabled accessories and devices are can be sold with a "Works with Apple HomeKit" badge which helps.
+If you're an existing Apple user who wants to buy into the HomeKit smart home revolution, you'll want to know what works and what doesn't.
+HomeKit enabled accessories and devices can be sold with a "Works with Apple HomeKit" badge which helps, others are labelled as a HomeKit edition so always check to make sure you're selecting the correct model.

-Check out our list of the best Apple HomeKit devices – and we'll keep things updated as time goes on...
+Check out our list of Apple HomeKit devices – and we'll keep things updated as time goes on...

 Hunter Symphony and Signal ceiling fans